newsn31/furry-octo-ninja/README.md

 That's a lot of stuff so it'll probably take me a couple months to 1-2 years to set up.
+I'll upload them as I finish them.